vravinash1/YCSB/README.md

 All rights reserved.

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
-You may obtain a copy of the License at
+You av may obtain a copy of the License at

 http://www.apache.org/licenses/LICENSE-2.0